 (a) Ownership by the Airport Authority.
 ALL WORK DONE BY AUTHORITY VENDOR FOR THE AIRPORT AUTHORITY SHALL BE DEEMED WORK MADE FOR HIRE AND SHALL BELONG EXCLUSIVELY TO THE AIRPORT AUTHORITY.
 Without limitation of the foregoing, the Airport Authority is and shall be the owner of all existing or prospective uses or applications, reports, manuals, materials, inventions, programs, processes, specifications, software, system designs and enhancements and their products and results created or worked upon by Authority Vendor, either alone or in conjunction with others, at any time during the period of the Authority Vendor Agreement (collectively, "intellectual property").
-Authority Vendor will promptly disclose to the Airport Authority in writing all intellectual property, and Authority Vendor hereby assigns and transfers to the Airport Authority all of Authority Vendor's right, title and interest in and to any and all intellectual property, whether or not patentable.
+Authority Vendor will promptly disclose to the Airport Authority in writing all intellectual property, and Authority Vendor's right, title and interest in and to any and all intellectual property, whether or not patentable.